 - Fatigued or drowsy driving

 If a driver’s actions contributed in any way to the crash, that driver might be held responsible for any damages resulting from the crash.
-Accident victims might be entitled to recover money for medical expenses, property damage, loss of income, emotional suffering, and physical pain.
+Those injured in accidents that were no fault of their own might be entitled to recover money for medical expenses, property damage, loss of income, emotional suffering, and physical pain.

 Proving fault in a weather-related traffic accident can be a complicated.
 Our attorneys have experience investigating and pursuing adverse weather traffic accidents.
 We understand the challenges and how to overcome issues that can prevent you from receiving the money you deserve for your damages and injuries.